aws/s2n-tls/bindings/rust/bench/README.md

 The benchmarks can be run with the `cargo bench` command.
 Criterion will auto-generate an HTML report in `target/criterion/`.

-To run memory benchmarks, run `memory-bench.sh` first to generate the benchmark data, and then run `cargo bench` as you would normally.
+To run memory benchmarks, run `memory/bench-memory.sh`.
+A graph of memory usage will be generated in `memory/memory.svg`.

 ## Implementation details